DingKosh/hunt-down-seaman/README.md

 # hunt-down-seaman
-The repository for the game Hunt Down The Seaman
+The official repository for the game Hunt Down The Seaman